Rolls-Royce Griffon

-The Rolls-Royce Griffon is a British 37-litre (2,240 cu in) capacity, 60-degree V-12, liquid-cooled aero engine designed and built by Rolls-Royce Limited.
+The Rolls-Royce Griffon is a British 37-litre (2,240 cu in) capacity, 60-degree V12, liquid-cooled aero engine designed and built by Rolls-Royce Limited.
 In keeping with company convention, the Griffon was named after a bird of prey, in this case the griffon vulture.

 Design work on the Griffon started in 1938 at the request of the Fleet Air Arm, for use in new aircraft designs such as the Fairey Firefly.
 In 1939 it was also decided that the engine could be adapted for use in the Spitfire.
 Development was stopped temporarily to concentrate efforts on the smaller Merlin and the 24-cylinder Vulture; the engine did not go into production until the early 1940s.

-The Griffon was the last in the line of V-12 aero engines to be produced by Rolls-Royce with production ceasing in 1955.
+The Griffon was the last in the line of V12 aero engines to be produced by Rolls-Royce with production ceasing in 1955.
 Griffon engines remain in Royal Air Force service today with the Battle of Britain Memorial Flight.